Lebazoid/startup/README.md

 The "Get to Know the Characters!" link leads to a page where the 12 most prominent characters in the book are neatly arranged in a grid!
 This grid is complete with images of the characters, and will move from 3x4 on a large screen, to 2x6 on smaller screens, to even 1x12 on mobile phones screens.

 ## Javascript Deliverable
+This deliverable added some much-needed functinonality to the site.
+I added a whole bunch of Javascript that made the website interactable for a single user.

+* <b>Login:</b> When you click on "Discussion Board" from the main page, the user will be directed to a login page.
+Currently, the login page only mimics authentication.
+The user can input any username and it will be displayed on the next page.
+If the username or password field is blank however, it will alert the user that they must enter a username or password.
+Since the page currently only simulates authentication, the login button currently redirects the user to the discussion board page.
+* <b>database:</b> When a user enters a username, it will be displayed as their name on the discussion board.
+Currently this username is stored and retrieved from local storage, but it will be replaced by database data later.
+* Websocket:</b> I used a setInterval function to periodically add a "Placeholder Comment" from a "Placeholder user."
+This will be replaced with websocket messages later."
+* <b>Application Logic:</b> When a new comment appears on the discussion board, the user's screen will automatically scroll to the bottom to see the new message.

+* <b>Other functionality added for fun:</b> On the 'Meet the Characters' page, clicking on a characters image will open a collapsible with a smooth animation, containing a brief description of the character.
+These plus the map should give people some things to talk about even without reading the full book.
+You can read those and learn about the characters I've made!
+They're very cool, and they don't bite.
+My favorite is Ezlo.
+Who is yours?